UnCoqui/TA100-GitFlowWebsite/4_CloneWebsite.md

 %git branch <yourfirstnameFeature>
 ```
 ### 5. Checkout the new branch:
 You created a branch, but you must change to it.
-If you don't change to the branch you will be making chnags to the main branch and your chnages will NOT be accepted. <br>
+If you don't change to the branch you will be making changes to the main branch and your changes will NOT be accepted. <br>
 STOP!
 Always check to see what branch you’re on.
 To check to see what branch you are on enter the following command in Terminal:
 ```
 %git status